enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

 ---
 **Exercise 2**

-ps qualcosa

----

----
-**Exercise 3**

-Find number of lines in a file find the number of occurences of a word in a file
+1. Find number of lines in text.txt file.
+How many are them?
+2. Find the total occurrences of the word *Jude* in text.txt file.
+Can you find the number?

 ---